ibm-cloud-architecture/refarch-ai-data-customer-churn/docs/index.md

 * Public services like the Watson services can be easily integrated within the solution: Watson Data Platform, Tone Analyzer, Watson Assistant.
 * API management is used to present a unique API for customer data, standardize for consumers like the webapp, even if the back end is Java based or z Connected based.
 * Product recommendations may be added to the solution to support business decision from a chatbot conversation taking into account the churn scoring risk.
 See this note to explain how to leverage IBM Operational Decision Management for that.

+## The high level view of the solution

+The following figure presents the capabilities used